10 Instagram Best Practices for Nonprofits

 In Instagram’s early days, using large numbers of hashtags in Instagram captions was acceptable and even considered a best practice.
 The idea was that if your nonprofit used 10, 20, or even 30 hashtags in each caption, your nonprofit would reach potential new followers.
 Today, using that many hashtags is considered hashtag spamming and it hurts Instagram engagement.

-Also important to know is that using emojis in Instagram captions can boost your engagement by 48%.
-Emojis are a colorful way to draw attention to your captions ❤️ 🧡 💚 and calls-to-action 💥.
+Also, emojis are a colorful way to draw attention to your captions ❤️ 🧡 💚 and 📢 calls-to-action.
 If your nonprofit posts to Instagram using Meta Business Suite on a desktop computer, Emojipedia.org is a must-bookmark!

 A screenshot of the home page of Emojipedia.org